2018CS303/assignments-satu0king/Docker_Assignment.md

         ```

 ## Localisation
 To ensure that the users cannot access others users' containers, we need to do add the following lines to every user's .bashrc.
-This step can be automated by a script (creation of linux users and addition to bashrc files).
+This step can be automated by a script (creation of linux users and addition to `.bashrc` files).

 ```
 docker start -ai <name>